-3 Kaiser Family Foundation Medicare Advantage www.kff.org/medicare/fact-sheet/medicare-advantage/ (Accessed 8/27/2017).
+&lt;sup>1 Kaiser Family Foundation Medicare Advantage www.kff.org/medicare/fact-sheet/medicare-advantage/ (Accessed 8/27/2017).

-HCUP, rather than the definitions used by the American Hospital Association (AHA) Annual Survey.

-• Revisions to enhance confidentiality-the NIS now eliminates State and hospital identifiers and other data elements that are not uniformly available across States.
+- Revisions to how hospitals and discharges are defined-the NIS now uses the definitions of hospitals and discharges supplied by the statewide data organizations that contribute to HCUP, rather than the definitions used by the American Hospital Association (AHA) Annual Survey. - Revisions to enhance confidentiality-the NIS now eliminates State and hospital identifiers and other data elements that are not uniformly available across States.
 Also, ages over 89 are aggregated into a single category of 90 years or older in the HCUP nationwide databases starting in data year 2012.